Skip to content

 4. Account: pick the cross-account monitoring account you configured in Step 3

-5. Check the EC2 instances from the client's account
+5. Check the EC2 instances (and any RDS databases, marked RDS: <engine> in the Type column) from the client's account

 6. Click OK